 - Quality of service (QoS): Cinder also supports QoS policies that allow users to limit the bandwidth, IOPS, or latency of their volumes.
 QoS policies can be applied to individual volumes or groups of volumes, depending on the user requirements.

 - Volume encryption: Cinder provides encryption support for data at rest, using different encryption mechanisms, such as LUKS, DM-crypt, or Barbican.
 Cinder encryption can be applied at the volume level, and the encryption keys can be stored in different key management systems, such as Barbican or Vault.

 Cinder is a flexible and powerful block storage component of OpenStack that provides users with the ability to create and manage persistent storage for their virtual machines.
 Cinder’s advanced capabilities, such as volume backups, snapshots, migration, volume types, QoS, and encryption, make it a crucial component for building robust and scalable cloud infrastructures.

 There you have it.
 Our deep dive into the main components of OpenStack part 1.
 Do you have any questions about this?
-Feel free to reach out to me through LinkedIn or send a message to my personal e-mail address firstname.lastname@example.org .
-Lastly, keep an eye out to the next part of this blog: Deep dive into the main OpenStack component’s part 2, where we will discuss the remaining main components of OpenStack.
+Feel free to reach out to me through LinkedIn or send a message to my personal e-mail address email@example.com .
+Lastly, keep an eye out for the next part of this blog: Deep dive into the main OpenStack component’s part 2, where we will discuss the remaining main components of OpenStack.